 Remember interpersonal mail?
 If you needed to send a document to a coworker in a different location, you would put the document into a large folder, wrap a string around a cardboard disk to seal the envelope, then write the recipient’s name and location on one of the many lines printed on both front and back of the envelope.
-The envelope would go into a bin and a few times a day, perhaps, a carrier would come get the bin and deliver the envelope to the intended office locations.
-Mail sorters in those locations would file the envelopes into employee mail boxes or hand deliver them if you were lucky.
+The envelope would go into a bin and a few times a day, perhaps, a carrier would collect the bin and deliver the envelope to the intended office locations.
+Mail sorters in those locations would file the envelopes into employee mailboxes or hand-deliver them if you were lucky.
 This took time, resources, and money.

 We can laugh at the inefficiency of it all now because we have something infinitely more rational with which to compare it.
 At the time, however, we thought it was a good system for communicating and exchanging documents with coworkers in different locations.
-Email was not only a more viable option that was quickly adopted, it obliterated those envelopes altogether.
-Millennials can add them to their list of historic items they will never appreciate or understand how we ever used.
+Email was not only a more viable option that was quickly adopted, it negated the need for those envelopes altogether.

 Email has also been a relatively new way to reach a large number of people via mass distribution lists.
-We can custom build a list of email addresses to specify a particular group where we want to send our message.
+We can custom build a list of email addresses to specify a particular group we want to send our message to.
 This is a fantastic benefit of email but it also has its drawbacks.

 Mass emails are often filtered as spam and may never be received.
-Even though email has been used for forty years, some people are still unfamiliar with email etiquette, namely replying only to the original sender of the email, not replying to “all” in a distribution list.
+Even though email has been used for forty years, some people are still unfamiliar with email etiquette, namely replying only to the original sender of the email instead of replying to “all” in a distribution list.
 This leads to another huge problem with email – too much of it.

 Our inboxes are flooded daily with messages from virtually every acquaintance we may have.
 It can be challenging for most of us to read all of them.
 Many end up in the deleted bin, junk file, or worse, continue to overload our inboxes as “unread messages” that constantly remind us of how far behind we are.
 We have all suffered from email overload.

 Email also takes time.
 Depending on what device we use to access our email, we may be required to log in and wait for messages to download.
-We see a subject line and perhaps a preview of the message, but then must click to read it in its entirety.
-Documents or photos are often attached, taking more time to download, and can delay new emails from being received.
+We see a subject line and perhaps a preview of the message but then must click to read it in its entirety.
+Documents or photos are often attached, taking more time to download which can delay new emails from being received.
 Email is also loaded with spam and junk mail we must sort through to get to what really matters.

 Of course, this is all relative.
 Email is still a giant leap from interoffice mail.
-However, whenever the downsides of technology are realized, innovation is sparked.
-New and improved technology is now always on the horizon.
+However, when the downsides of technology are realized innovation is sparked.
+New and improved technology is always on the horizon.

 Texting Takes Center Stage

 Texting takes all of the fluff out of oral conversation and email pleasantries.
-There is no need to begin a text with the typical hellos and how are yous.
+There is no need to begin a text with the typical “hello” and “how are you.”
 With texting, you can get straight to the point and the delivery of your message is instantaneous.
-If the message is concise enough, the recipient doesn’t even have to open their phone but can read the pop up message in a short glance.
+If the message is concise enough the recipient doesn’t even have to open their phone but can read the pop-up message in a short glance.
 There is no login, no downloading, no inbox.

-In fact, text messages have a 98 percent open rate compared with email’s 20 percent open rate, and only 1 percent of texts are considered spam.
-Texting also has a 45 percent response rate, while email has only 6 percent.
+In fact, text messages have a 98 percent open rate compared with email’s 20 percent open rate, and only one percent of texts are considered spam.
+Texting also has a 45 percent response rate, while email has only six percent.
 Those are statistics no company can afford to ignore.

 The Benefits of Texting

 Text notifications can come in many flavors.
-The beauty of text messaging is that it is flexible and can be configured however a company determines is best for its specific needs and the circumstance at hand.
+The beauty of text message alerts is that they are flexible and can be configured however a company determines is best for its specific needs and the circumstances at hand.
 For example, during an emergency, not every employee may be in danger.
 Their office location or even where they are located within a facility may make them more or less vulnerable.
 A solid text notification system will enable the administrator to segment the organization’s employee base by location so texts are sent only to the people who need the information.